Isotonic Layer: A Unified Framework for Recommendation Calibration and Debiasing

-In contrast to prior work, our approach treats debiasing as a \emph{differentiable monotonic calibration problem} and embeds it directly into multi-task neural architectures.
-By learning context- and task-conditioned isotonic embeddings, the proposed Isotonic Layer enables fine-grained, per-objective calibration within a unified multi-task framework—addressing bias heterogeneity that global monotonic or causal reweighting methods do not explicitly handle.
+\textbf{Our approach} treats calibration and debiasing as the \emph{same} differentiable monotonic transformation, unified in a single plug-and-play layer requiring no preprocessing or propensity estimation.
+Context- and task-conditioned isotonic embeddings enable fine-grained per-objective calibration within a unified multi-task framework—addressing bias heterogeneity that global monotonic or causal reweighting methods do not handle.